NiceSpark/novozymes-prediction/README.md

 **wildtype_structure_prediction_af2.pdb** - the 3 dimensional structure of the enzyme listed above, as predicted by AlphaFold

 ## Resources:

 See the Notion export in resources/ for more infos

+## Dependencies

+Some features are computed using msms, see [this link for download](https://ccsb.scripps.edu/msms/downloads/), as well as [mgltools from the same authors](https://ccsb.scripps.edu/mgltools/downloads/)